sknick/qx-json-schema-ui/README.md

 # qx-json-schema-ui

-Generates a UI for editing data defined by a JSON Schema.
+Generates a UI for editing the data in a JSON document that is defined by a JSON Schema.

+*Note: Under construction!*